boltops-tools/ufo/lib/ufo/help/network/init.md

     ufo network init # will use default vpc and subnets ufo network init --vpc-id vpc-123
-    ufo network init --vpc-id vpc-123 --subnets subnet-aaa subnet-bbb ufo network init --launch-type fargate
+    ufo network init --vpc-id vpc-123 --subnets subnet-aaa subnet-bbb

-If the `--vpc-id` option but the `--subnets` is not, then ufo generates files with subnets from the specified vpc id.
+If the `--vpc-id` option but the `--subnets` is not, then ufo generates files with all the associated subnets from the specified vpc id.

-The `--launch-type fargate` option generates files with the proper fargate parameters.
+You can also specify name of the settings file to create with the `--filename` option.
+Example.

+    ufo network init --vpc-id vpc-123 --filename dev

+The above command creates a `.ufo/settings/network/dev.yml` file.